In this post: If you enjoy romantic French Country style, try adding pink Christmas decorations and a pink Christmas tree to your holiday decor.⇒

 Such was my thought when I set out to decorate this room for the holidays.
 My favorite tree thus far was the white tree I decorated simply with pale pink ornaments.
 But I’ve since re-decorated the living room and pulled out most of the color.
 In a room that’s primarily cream and greige, the white tree wouldn’t have quite the same impact.

 But I still wanted that soft rosy feel.

 That’s when I got bitten by the pink tree bug.
 I was wanting something pretty.

 Cotton candy pretty.

-The living room still has some pale pink accents.
+Our living room still has some pale pink accents.
 Soft and offbeat.
 Not in-your-face Barbie pink, but gentle and blushing.
 I had to be careful what kind of pink I got.

-Let be clear from the start.
+Let’s be clear from the start.
 A pink tree is not even trying to look natural.
 But I still wanted it to be elegant.
 Romantic.
 French inspired.
 I shopped online and did my best to gauge the color from what I saw on the screen.
 Then I held my breath until the package came.
 I just didn’t want it to look like middle-school pink.

 But when it came it was fine, especially in the blazing sunlight that was streaming through the window that day.
 It had just enough color, and I knew that what I added to it would define it even further.
-I used rose gold ornaments to emphasize the warm undertones, bits if silver and gold for a note of bling, and soft white to temper the color.
+I used rose gold ornaments to emphasize the warm undertones, bits of silver and gold for a note of bling, and soft white to temper the color.

 I stepped back and was pretty happy with it, but it needed something else.
 That’s when I noticed the vase of white roses in the kitchen.
 Yep, that’s what would make it mine.
 Once I added the roses, could pearls be far behind?